 Trelleborg is a port city located in Scania (Sweden), with a population of around 30,000.
-It is also Sweden's southernmost town, and one of Scandinavia's most important ferry ports serving car and passenger ferries in Baltic Sea.
+It is also Sweden's southernmost town, and one of Scandinavia's most important ferry ports serving car and passenger ferries in the Baltic Sea.

-Trelleborg Harbour (hafen) is strategicaly positioned at the southernmost tip of Scandinavian peninsula.
+Trelleborg Harbour/Hafen (locode SETRG) is strategically positioned at Scandinavian Peninsula's southernmost tip.
 Port's first ferry route (to Germany) was inaugurated in 1897.
 It was replaced in 1909 by the train-ferry line to Sassnitz (Rugen Island) as part of the Malmo-Berlin route.

-In 1962 (during the USSR / Soviet Union times), a longer car ferry service Sweden-Germany was opened to Travemunde (Lubeck) by the German company TT LINE.
-After 1989, in Port Trelleborg was built the Travemundebron ferry terminal serving all ferries linking from here Sweden with Germany (Travemunde, Rostock) and Poland (Swinoujscie).
+In 1962 (during the USSR/Soviet Union times), a longer car ferry service Sweden-Germany was opened to Travemunde by the German company TT LINE.
+After 1989, in Port Trelleborg was built the Travemundebron Ferry Terminal serving all ferries linking Sweden with Germany (Travemunde, Warnemunde-Rostock) and Poland (Swinoujscie).
 There are three main ferry companies operating between Trelleborg and:

 - Germany - Travemunde/Lubeck (TT-Line), Warnemunde/Rostock (TT-Line, Stena Line), Sassnitz (Stena Line)